AviralTripathim22ma012/CSES-Problems/README.md

 The repository is organized into folders, each representing a different category of problems.
 Here's a brief overview:

-- **Introduction**: Basic problems to get started with competitive programming.
+Basic problems to get started with competitive programming.
-- **Sorting and Searching**: Problems related to sorting algorithms, binary search, and related techniques.
-- **Dynamic Programming**: Problems involving dynamic programming techniques, such as memoization and tabulation.
-- **Graph Algorithms**: Problems related to graphs, including traversal algorithms, shortest paths, and spanning trees.
-- **Range Queries**: Problems focusing on techniques like segment trees and Fenwick trees for efficient range queries.
-- **Mathematics**: Mathematical problems covering topics like number theory, combinatorics, and geometry.

 ## Contribution